Samantha Turnbull is the author of The Anti-Princess Club series (Allen & Unwin, 2015).

 If you’re elsewhere in Australia, please email email@example.com

-You can also download the below brochure outlining some of what Sam can offer your school through workshops and talks.
+You can also download the below brochure outlining some of what Sam can offer your school through workshops and talks (click on the thumbnail to open).

 Sam has, so far, spoken to/run workshops with students from schools including: Byron Bay Public School, Somerset College, St Aidan’s Anglican Girls’ School, St Finbarr’s Primary School, Merriwa Central School, Bellingen Public School, Macksville Public School, Urunga Public School, Dorrigo Public School, Woolgoolga Public School, Raleigh Public School, Narranga Public School, Tyalla Public School, Murwillumbah Primary School, Goondiwindi State Primary School, St George State Primary School, Tuntable Falls Community School, Newcastle East Public School, Burnett State College, Nimbin Central School, Nyangatjatjara College, St Joseph’s Coraki – AND MORE!